WheteThunger/DroneTurrets/README.md

 - `droneturrets.deploy.free` -- Allows using the `droneturret` command for free (no auto turret item required).
 - `droneturrets.autodeploy` -- Deploying a drone while you have this permission will automatically deploy an auto turret to it, free of charge.
   - Not recommended if you want to allow players to deploy other attachments such as stashes since they are incompatible.
+- `droneturrets.control` -- Allows remotely controlling drone turrets.
+Only necessary while the `RequirePermissionToControlDroneTurrets` config option is set to `true`.

 ## Commands

 - `droneturret` -- Deploys an auto turret onto the drone the player is looking at, consuming an auto turret item from their inventory unless they have permission for free turrets.
 - `dronenpcturret` -- Deploys an NPC auto turret onto the drone the player is looking at.
 Does not consume any items.
+NPC turrets are the ones found at safe zone monuments such as fishing villages.

 ## Configuration